 When sailing ALWAYS set the backstays in both sides to obtain the right tension on the top shrouds.
-In light wind you can set them directly by hand and fasten them in a camcleat.
+In light wind you can set them directly by hand and fasten them in their Easylocks.

-In a little more wind set the backstays light on the selftailing winch with the handle.
+In more wind set the backstays on the selftailing winch with the handle.
 In heavy wind you set the backstays on the selftailing winch as hard as you directly can, turning the winch handle with only one hand.